Jh123x/buildergen/docs/usage/Readme.md

 ## Step 2: Use the package

-There are 2 ways to use this package
+There are multiple ways to use this package

 ### Step 2a: Using go generate